November 2024

-The global digital health market is estimated to grow from USD 262.63 billion in 2022 at 13.1% CAGR (2023-2032) to reach an estimated USD 939.54 billion by 2032, as a result of increasing demand for mobile health apps and growing penetration of AI, IoT, and big data.
+The global digital health market size is calculated at USD 335.51 billion in 2024 and is expected to be worth USD 1,080.21 billion by 2034, expanding at a CAGR of 13.1% from 2024 to 2034, as a result of increasing demand for mobile health apps and growing penetration of AI, IoT, and big data.

 Unlock Infinite Advantages: Subscribe to Annual Membership